-The Costume Shop at the Clarence Brown Theatre dedicates themselves to providing actors with hand-crafted costumes for every production.
+The Costume Shop at the Clarence Brown Theatre dedicates themselves to providing portable staging and hand-crafted costumes for every production.
 A behind the scenes look at the wardrobe preparations for this year’s “A Christmas Carol” proved that time, skill and an eye for design are fundamental to providing actors with the costumes to bring their characters to life.

 “Every script of “A Christmas Carol” is an adaptation that somebody has created for the theatre based on Charles Dickens’ original work,” Melissa Caldwell-Weddig, Costume Shop manager said.